Kay Longcope Scholarship Award

-- Originate and complete a project designed to advance the mission of NLGJA.
+- Originate and complete a project designed to advance the mission of NLGJA: The Association of LGBTQ+ Journalists.
 A project can be done in conjunction with class work or work done for student publications, broadcast or online media.
 Examples of a project include:

-- Produce a project or other body of work for a campus or LGBT news organization that focuses on diversity themes.
+- Produce a project or other body of work for a campus or LGBTQ+ news organization that focuses on diversity themes.

-- Work with a local or student NLGJA chapter to produce a significant program focused on news coverage of diversity issues.
+- Work with a local or student NLGJA: The Association of LGBTQ+ Journalists chapter to produce a significant program focused on news coverage of diversity issues.

 - Work with an assigned mentor to meet the terms of the contract.
 The mentor will be responsible for working with the student to conceive and produce the project.